Ph.D. 2000 – University of Virginia, Counselor Education

 Dr. Akos’ professional experiences as a teacher, school and college counselor inform his work as a Professor in the School of Education at the University of North Carolina at Chapel Hill.

-In his work with early adolescents and emerging adults, he discovered the power of awareness and agency toward strengths and well-being (e.g., positive emotion, relationships, engagement, meaning).
-Especially in vulnerable moments of transition – students and clients need hope – both goals and pathways to success.
-Caring, research informed, and self-aware professionals can co-construct and empower others toward flourishing.
+In his work with children, adolescents and young adults, he discovered the power of self-awareness and agency toward strengths and well-being (e.g., positive emotion, relationships, engagement, meaning).
+Especially in vulnerable moments of transition – he promotes hope within students and clients – both goals and pathways to success.
+In his professional roles, he strives to be empathetic and research informed to co-construct and empower others toward flourishing.

-He is a Licensed Professional Counselor and Supervisor, as well as a licensed secondary and middle grades teacher and K-12 school counselor in North Carolina.
-He was also recognized as the American School Counselor Association’s Counselor Educator of the Year.
+He is a Licensed Clinical Mental Health Counselor and Supervisor, as well as a licensed K-12 school counselor and secondary and middle grades teacher in North Carolina.
+He has served in a variety of leadership roles and was recognized as the American School Counselor Association’s Counselor Educator of the Year.

 Overall, he strives to lead, teach, counsel and serve others consistent with a strengths orientation.